justinrmiller/redis_demonstration/README.md

 # redis-demonstration

-redis-demonstration is a pPython application that allows for the presentation of Redis features.
+redis-demonstration is a Python application that allows for the presentation of Redis features.

 ## Basic setup